 For me, Only Angels was the second Cary Grant drama film I ever watched, with the first being Penny Serenade (1941).
 In fact, I did see a snippit of the this film even before I knew who Cary Grant was- it was when I was 13, at my Grandfather’s place- he had the TV on TCM, and I heard Cary’s character calling out over the radio- that was my first encounter with Cary Grant- too bad it took three more years for me to fully embrace his awesomeness!!!

-Three years later, this film was one of the first of his that I saw, like I mentioned, but I will admit I didn’t really want to watch it at first- I was so enamored with Cary making me laugh, I didn’t know if I could handle him doing a full on drama (as Penny Serenade is technically a melodrama)- but boy was I wrong!!
+Three years later, this film was one of the first of his I saw, like I mentioned, but will admit I didn’t really want to watch it at first- I was so enamored with Cary making me laugh, I didn’t know if I could handle him doing a full on drama (as Penny Serenade is technically a melodrama)- but boy was I wrong!!

 One of the best things about Only Angels is that the picture is a different Cary Grant picture and in the best way possible.
 I don’t wanna say Cary isn’t the focus, but at the same time, I do.
 I think the picture really belongs to Jean Arthur, and even scene stealer Rita Hayworth.